hevayo/ballerina-openai-client/openai.audio/Package.md

-Connects to the OpenAI Audio API from Ballerina with `ballerinax/openai.audio` package.
+Connects to the OpenAI Audio API from Ballerina with the `ballerinax/openai.audio` package.

-## Package Overview
+## Package overview
 The `ballerinax/openai.audio` package is a [Ballerina](https://ballerina.io/) connector for OpenAI's Audio API.
 The connector provides access to state-of-the-art models for speech-to-text transcription and translation.
 By using the `ballerinax/openai.audio` package, you can easily integrate OpenAI's advanced AI capabilities into your own Ballerina applications.

 |                             | Version         |